-During 2019, the Facility Monitoring program monitored 91 permanent wells during

-121 individual sampling events.
-The CERCLA groundwater monitoring program monitored 534 permanent wells during 1,583 individual groundwater sampling events.
-Thirty-two temporary wells were also installed as part of the CERCLA program.
+During 2020, the Facility Monitoring program monitored 104 permanent wells during 142 individual sampling events.
+The CERCLA groundwater monitoring program monitored 698 permanent wells during 1,674 individual groundwater sampling events.
+One hundred and two temporary wells were also installed as part of the CERCLA program, most of which were installed for the characterization of the PFAS plumes downgradient of BNL's current and former firehouse facilities.
 Detailed descriptions and maps related to the groundwater monitoring programs can be found in SER Volume II, Groundwater Status Report.